strategineer/personal-website/source/journals/2019-12-18-Interviews.html.markdown

 ---
-title: Interviews: The Good, the Bad and the Ugly
+title: Interviews - The Good, the Bad and the Ugly
 blog: journals
 date: 2019-12-18
 tags: tech